 Local checkpoint (LCP).
 This is a checkpoint that is specific to a single node; however, LCPs take place for all nodes in the cluster more or less concurrently.
 An LCP involves saving all of a node's data to disk, and so usually occurs every few minutes, depending upon the amount of data stored by the node.

-More detailed information about LCPs and their behavior can be found in the MySQL Manual; see in particular Defining MySQL Cluster Data Nodes.
+More detailed information about LCPs and their behavior can be found in the MySQL Manual; see in particular Defining NDB Cluster Data Nodes.

 A related term is GCI, which stands for “Global Checkpoint ID”.
 This marks the point in the REDO log where a GCP took place.

-A management (MGM) node is an instance of ndb_mgmd, the MySQL Cluster management server daemon.
+A management (MGM) node is an instance of ndb_mgmd, the NDB Cluster management server daemon.

 Restarting a node which has shut down on its own.
 (This is known as forced shutdown or node failure; the other cases discussed here involve manually shutting down the node and restarting it).